Municipio Fresnillo Zacatecas, Mexico

 - integrating additional ventilation and other associated underground infrastructure.

-MINE DEVELOPMENT UPDATE – Juanicipio Project
+PROJECT CAPITAL (“CAPEX”) – Juanicipio Project

-With detailed engineering almost complete, major equipment purchases completed and delivered to site, and several significant construction contracts awarded or under review, Fresnillo and MAG also announced in the previous quarter an update to the initial capex required for the project (see Press Release dated February 24, 2020).
-The capex or pre-operative capital cost on a 100% basis of $395,000 from January 1, 2018 was revised to $440,000 from January 1, 2018, to reflect additional expenditures incurred by Minera Juanicipio on the underground development and bringing forward the full construction costs for two large life-of-mine ventilation shafts, as well as some sustaining capital to facilitate the early underground mine start.
+In the first quarter of 2020, Fresnillo and MAG jointly announced an update to the initial capex required for the project (see Press Release dated February 24, 2020).
+The capex or pre-operative project capital cost on a 100% basis, as estimated from January 1, 2018 was revised to $440,000 from $395,000, to reflect additional expenditures incurred by Minera Juanicipio on the underground development and bringing forward the full construction costs for the life-of-mine ventilation shafts, as well as some sustaining capital to facilitate the early underground mine start.

-The pre-operative initial capital already expended from January 1, 2018 to June 30, 2020 is approximately $172,695 leaving an estimated $267,305 of remaining initial capital (MAG’s 44% estimated remaining share is $117,614 as at June 30, 2020).
-This funding requirement would be reduced by both: existing cash held in Minera Juanicipio as at June 30, 2020 ($35,337); and, expected cash flows generated from mineralized material sold and processed through the Fresnillo processing plant commencing later in August 2020 (see Liquidity and Capital Resources below).
+The initial capital already expended from January 1, 2018 to March 31, 2021 is approximately $272,000 leaving an estimated $168,000 of remaining initial capital (MAG’s 44% estimated remaining share is $73,920 as at March 31, 2021).
+This remaining funding requirement will be reduced by both: existing cash held in Minera Juanicipio as at March 31, 2021 ($3,067 on a 100% basis); and, expected cash flows generated from mineralized development material processed at an average nominal rate of 16,000 tonnes per month through the Fresnillo processing plant until the Juanicipio plant is commissioned (see Underground Mine Production above and Liquidity and Capital Resources below).